infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * India faces a high dropout rate when children are transitioning from primary school to higher levels of education.
 * a high proportion of students (15.9 %) drop out of school in grade 5 in India

-## Strong Relationship between Caregiver and Child:
-* The caregiver’s investment in the child’s education is based on the interplay of child, caregiver, and household characteristics
-* caregivers of HIV/AIDSaffected orphans in Sub-Saharan Africa face a heavy burden of financially supporting the orphans in addition to providing for their own families.
-* In such circumstances, children that are not biologically related to the caregiver might face additional disadvantages as compared to those children that are biologically related.
-* children who live in households that are headed by non-biologically related caregivers’ fare systematically worse than those living with biological parents.
-* participation in educational activities by orphans residing in resource-constrained households is considered a luxury.
-* These children are often involved in paid or unpaid work and are deprived of educational opportunities due to disadvantages arising from the interaction between limited resources and relationship with the caregiver.
-* Child education outcomes were significantly associated with caregiver’s health and education.
-This finding supports previous studies that indicate caregiver education and health are protective factors for children at risk.
-* Educated parents are more likely to understand the value of their children being educated and its long-term positive effects, irrespective of their socioeconomic status.
-* if the caregiver is in poor health, he/she is less likely to be working and providing for the children.
-*  children with ailing caregivers are more likely to drop out of school, and spend most of their time nursing the caregiver, or providing for the household.
-* Results suggest that when caregivers have limited resources, their caretaking abilities are compromised, as they make choices about who to provide for and which household members have more value.
-* orphans in households with non-biological caregivers might be more engaged in paid work to generate additional income, or be involved in household chores to reserve resources rather than utilizing it for education related expenses.

-# Successful interventions in improving educational outcomes
+# Successful interventions in improving educational outcomes in institutional settings

 ## Principles of improving educational outcomes for CNCP
-According to. apaper on the educational outcomes of children in care[^6],
+According to a paper on the educational outcomes of children in care[^6],

-* Stigma and low expectations can perhaps be best addressed through awareness raising and better education of agency and school staff.
+* Stigma and low expectations can perhaps be best addressed through **awareness raising and better education of agency and school staff.**
-* School disruption and other issues raised in the literature tend to reflect issues in the care systems and the way resources are allocated, managed and prioritised.
+* **School disruption** and other issues raised in the literature tend to reflect issues in the care systems and the way resources are allocated, managed and prioritised.
 * Much of the research includes recommendations about providing better services to young people by better training of staff, stabilising placements, reviewing corporate parenting practices, better integration of the care and education systems, valuing education and providing more support for young people transitioning out of the care system
-* There is a need for all workers in the sector to be aware of and trained to manage the ongoing impacts of trauma on children and young people in care.
+* There is a need for all workers in the sector to be aware of and trained to manage the **ongoing impacts of trauma on children and young people in care.**
-* Workers should also try to minimise placement changes that lead to school disruption, especially in the final years of school.
-They should contribute to a culture that values education, supports young people to build resilience and has high expectations of them.
+* They should contribute to a culture that values education, supports young people to build resilience and has high expectations of them.
-* The findings of this scoping review are not new findings.
-The 2010 report which informed the National Standards for OHC raised similar issues around stability, supporting transition from care, better training and support for carers and workers, improvements in practice and relationships, more inclusive decision making and improved access to support services.

 ## Welcome policy changes
 - According to a paper on educational support for orphans and vulnerable children in South Africa[^4],
 	- Our study revealed that the government through the implementation of a no fee policy in schools, enabled OVC to access their basic education.
 This was confirmed by 57 (88%) learners indicating that the government paid their fees and 48 (74%) learners indicating that this support enabled many of them to access education.
 	- Findings further revealed that schools through the government soup kitchens provided meals to OVC where 63 (96%) learners and 38 (90.5%) teachers confirmed this fact.

 ## School feeding program
+- According to a paper on educational support for orphans and vulnerable children in South Africa[^4],
 	* Food and nutrition are important components for OVC’s support (PEPFAR, 2006).
 USAID and CRS (2008) pointed out that school feeding programs can enable children in general and OVC in particular to access education by addressing hunger and the need to work to survive.
-Findings from our study revealed that although schools had feeding programs, some OVC lacked meals in their homes compelling them to come to school without having breakfast.
 	* Eight (12%) learners also confirmed this fact that OVC did not have meals at home.
 Due to lack of food at home, some OVC would even come to school when they were sick to have one meal a day provided in school.
-* Some schools are trying to provide food parcels for OVC to take home, but they experience further challenges in providing enough for family members.
-For others some OVC lacked lunch boxes to carry the food home.
+	* USAID and CRS (2008) maintain that take home rations have been shown to promote participation, progression and retention of OVC in education.
+They further argue that, children who are not hungry are better able to concentrate in class.
+Therefore, providing food parcels for OVC is critical in ensuring that they do not go to school hungry.

 ## Supporting OVC with school work
+- According to a paper on educational support for orphans and vulnerable children in South Africa[^4],
 	* Mwoma & Pillay (2015) maintained that in supporting OVC, life orientation skills are critical for OVC especially those taking care of their ailing parents/guardians.
 However this support was missing as 54% of the teachers and 31% of the OVC indicated that they are not taught how to care for sick persons at home, implying the children struggle on their own.
 This may have indirect influence on their participation in education as they may not attend school regularly or do homework.
-* Among the strategies identified that could be used to improve support for OVC with school work at the meso and exosystem levels is the need for government to employ more teachers to support OVC after school hours.
+	* Among the strategies identified that could be used to improve support for OVC with school work is the need for government to employ more teachers to support OVC after school hours.
 	* Participants also suggested that there should be a social worker in each school, to whom OVC could be referred for further support.
-* Findings further indicated that for OVC to be supported effectively there is need for a collective responsibility from teachers, parents/guardians, and government to ensure that OVC are supported in their educational needs.
-Each of these stakeholders should play their roles effectively to support OVC both at home and in school in line with Bronfenbrenner’s (1979) findings that the home, the school, the government and the community at large have a critical role in a child’s development and learning.

-### Provision of feeding programs
-* Feeding children is very important in ensuring that they have energy to play and learn and have good health.
-Findings from our study indicated that some children came to school without breakfast, indicating that they could be starving at home.
-To mitigate this, interviewees suggested that there is a need to provide food parcels for OVC to take home.
-* USAID and CRS (2008) maintain that take home rations have been shown to promote participation, progression and retention of OVC in education.
-They further argue that, children who are not hungry are better able to concentrate in class.
-Therefore, providing food parcels for OVC is critical in ensuring that they do not go to school hungry.

-### Strengthening caregiver systems
+## Strengthening caregiver systems
 * McGuckin and Minton (2014) in supporting the ecological systems theory maintain that the environment in which a child grows up, plays a critical role in shaping the relationship between the child and his/her development.
-The family, school and neighbourhood has the most and earliest influence on the child’s development (Krishnan, 2010).
-* Thus providing the educational needs for OVC by family members and the school community is important in enhancing the educational performance of OVC.
 * Findings from our study revealed that, in order for OVC to get adequate support from guardians/parents there is a need for workshops to sensitise them to the need to fully support OVC with school/homework and to supervise their personal hygiene at home.
 * PEPFAR (2006) maintained that supporting families helps build a protective environment for vulnerable children.
-Krishnan (2010) also pointed out that what happens in a microsystem such as home where a child lives, could influence what happens in the school and vice versa.
 It is imperative therefore, that capacity building for guardians/parents on the importance of supporting children under their care while at home and in school is an option that cannot be overlooked.
 * Regular home visits by social workers was another strategy deemed to be supportive especially for social workers to identify the various needs of OVC alongside the needs of parents/guardians with a view of identifying the appropriate ways of meeting those needs.
 * Identifying needy guardians/parents for OVC and providing them with social grants was another strategy cited to ensure that they are able to purchase necessities for these children to promote their personal hygiene.

+## Small-scale, interesting educational interventions for children in institutions

 According to a paper that reviewed educational interventions for children in care,these are some of the interesting interventions tried across the world along with the their results [^7]

 ### Kids in Transition to School
 - The intervention was delivered within the school setting
 - This is a classroom-based program delivered 2 months prior to kindergarten entry and during the first 2 months of school.
 - Children attend 24 sessions that address early literacy skills, prosocial skills, and self-regulatory activities.